 Attributable Benefit Funding

 Benefit Group % of Benefit % Method

-District Benefit t Benefit 80% 50% General Rate
+District Benefit 80% 100% General Rate/ UAGC

-50% UAGC

 Regional Benefit 20% 0% No funding mechanism

-District Benefit: The investment in WLASS are assessed to have a District wide benefit as it is either made to generate income or to explore opportunities for cost reduction/efficiencies, which are used for the benefit of the entire District, or Council is involved for a strategic reason which again is for the benefit of the District as a whole.
+District Benefit: The investment in CoLab is assessed to have a District wide benefit as it is either made to generate income or to explore opportunities for cost reduction/efficiencies, which are used for the benefit of the entire District, or Council is involved for a strategic reason which again is for the benefit of the District as a whole.
 National Benefit: Gaining the most effective access to regional information and services of mutual value to the regional community is seen as having national benefit.